odhran456/An-eCommerce-Recommender-System/README.md

 ## Overview

-To run this program, run *recommend.py*.
-This will recommend 3 classes for a target user.
-Detailed instructions are included below to allow for generation of recommendations for a new user.
+To run this program, run *GUI.py*.
+Log in with the username 'user' and password 'pass', or create a new account.
+Detailed instructions are included below.

 This program was built in order to create a recommender system for a **LIFT gym mock website** which can be viewed [here (*work in progress*)](https://github.com/feiIin/django-ecommerce/tree/jymbud_recommend).
 This program allows new users to sign up and express their interest in different workout plans or categories, and this data can be used to